xavgdtt/SwarmAttention/README.md

 # SwarmAttention
 Experiments on merging swarm dynamics with attention mechanisms in transformers.

-Best results currently produced by the forked version with swarm loss.
+Best results currently produced by the *forked version with swarm loss*.
 Work in progress.

 ```
 ⚠️ This is open work, more developments and documentation to come!